-Wor-Wic offers associate degree and certificate programs in early childhood education, as well as associate degree transfer programs in elementary and secondary education.
+Wor-Wic offers associate degree and certificate programs in early childhood education, associate degree transfer programs in elementary and secondary education and a certificate program in secondary education.

 The associate degree early childhood education program prepares students to become child care center operators, program directors or senior staff members in child care agencies or organizations, or to transfer to a four-year college or university and work toward a bachelor's degree.
 The certificate program prepares students to care for and provide instruction to preschool children as a senior staff member or lead teacher, or to continue their studies in the associate of applied science degree program.
 Together, EDU 102 and EDU 103 meet the 90 hours of approved training for senior staff members required by the child care administration of the Maryland Department of Human Resources.